GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/migrating-from-3-to-4.md

 `Version 4.x`

 - custom attachments are directly accessible on `ChatMessage`
-- custom payload fields are are directly on attachment thanks to `dynamicMemberLookup`
+- custom payload fields are directly on attachment thanks to `dynamicMemberLookup`
 - attachment `id` is not-optional 🎉

 ```swift